-- 3.3.1 Design of the glazing system should be such that it has the ability to hold glass in place and prevent it from falling out as a whole. - 3.3.2 For guidance on installation of glass following standards may be referred. - a) IS: 3548 1988 Code of Practice for Glazing in Buildings - b) IS: 10439 1983 Code of Practice for Patent Glazing - c) BS: 8213: Part 4: 1990 Windows, Doors and Rooflights: Code of Practice for the Installation of Replacement Windows and Doorsets in Dwellings - d) BS: 6262: Part 6: 1997 Code of Practice for Glazing for Buildings: Special Applications - e) BS: 8000: part 7: 1990 Workmanship on Building sites - Code of Practice for Glazing - f) AS: 1288 2006; Section 8 and 9 Glass in Buildings Selection and Installation - g) BS: 5516-1:2004: Patent Glazing and Sloped Glazing for buildings Code of practice for design and installation. - h) Glass Association of North America Installation Guide.
+3.3.1 Design of the glazing system should be such that it has the ability to hold glass in place and prevent it from falling out as a whole.

+3.3.2 For guidance on installation of glass following standards may be referred.

+- a) IS : 3548 1988 (Reaffirmed 2009) Code of Practice for Glazing in Buildings, - b) IS : 10439 1983 Code of Practice for Patent Glazing, - c) BS: 8213 Part 4 1990 Windows, Doors and Rooflights - Code of Practice for the Installation of Replacement Windows and Doorsets in Dwellings, - d) BS : 6262 Part 6 1997 Code of Practice for Glazing for Buildings Special Applications, - e) BS : 8000 Part 7 1990 Workmanship on Building sites - Code of Practice for Glazing, - f) AS: 1288 2006 Section 8 and 9 Glass in Buildings - Selection and Installation, - g) BS : 5516 1 2004 Patent Glazing and Sloped Glazing for buildings - Code of practice for design and installation, and - h) Glass Association of North America Installation Guide.

-3.4 MANIFESTATION2
+3.4 MANIFESTATION

-3.4.1 Presence of glass in a door, side panel or a panel
+3.4.1 Presence of glass in a door, side panel or a panel capable of being mistaken for a doorway or

-capable of being mistaken for a doorway or opening, which are not made apparent by transoms, colonial bars, other components of glazing system, or other decorative treatment, such as being opaque, or patterned, the glass be marked to make it visible.
+BS 6262: Part 4: 1994 - Code of Practice for Glazing for Buildings - Safety related to Human Impact AS: : 1288-2006, Glass in Building - Selection and Installation opening, which are not made apparent by transoms, colonial bars, other components of glazing system or other decorative treatment, such as being opaque or patterned, the glass be marked to make it visible.

-- 3.4.2 Marking shall be in the form an opaque band not less than 20 mm in height and located so that the vertical distance from the floor level is not less than 700 mm from the upper edge of the band and not more than 1200 mm to the lower edge of the band. - 3.4.3 The band shall be such that it is readily apparent and it can be achieved by contrasting the band with background or by increasing height of band.
-Safety glazing cannot be substituted by making the glass visible by marking. - 3.4.4 A band or marking is not required where any one of the following applies: - a) Height of the glass is not greater than 1000 mm at any part, - b) The width of the glass is not greater than 500 mm at any part (this applies to overall panel assembly not individual glass pieces in case of faceted glazing), - c) Within 750 mm of the floor there is no glass. - d) Where there is no glass within 750 mm of the floor. - e) The glass is provided with at least one fixed glazing bar, firmly attached to the styles to locate and protect each face of the glass.
+3.4.2 Marking shall be in the form an opaque band not less than 20 mm in height and located so that the vertical distance from the floor level is not less than 700 mm from the upper edge of the band and not more than 1200 mm to the lower edge of the band.

+3.4.3 The band shall be such that it is readily apparent and it can be achieved by contrasting the band with background or by increasing height of band.
+Safety glazing cannot be substituted by making the glass visible by marking.

+3.4.4 A band or marking is not required where any one of the following applies:

+- a) Height of the glass is not greater than 1000 mm at any part, - b) The width of the glass is not greater than 500 mm at any part (this applies to overall panel assembly - not individual glass pieces in case of faceted glazing), - c) Where there is no glass within 750 mm of the floor, and - d) The glass is provided with at least one fixed glazing bar, firmly attached to the styles to locate and protect each face of the glass.
 At least one transom (glazing bar) shall be located with its upper edge not less than 500 mm and its bottom edge not more than 1000 mm above the floor level.
-The glazing bar shall have a face width not less than 40 mm ± 3 mm. - 3.4.5 Alternatively patterns may be used as an acceptable form of marking provided it meets the other criteria set in this guideline.
+The glazing bar shall have a face width not less than 40 mm $\pm$ 3 mm.

+3.4.5 Alternatively patterns may be used as an acceptable form of marking provided it meets the other criteria set in this guideline.